Quantum Spin Liquids in Weak Mott Insulators with a Spin-Orbit Coupling: Quantum Phase Diagrams

 A VBS is formed from a covering of singlets of nearest neighbour spins \cite{Anderson_1973,Anderson_1987,Anderson_1987_2,Affleck_1987} with all the singlet bonds occurring along a particular direction in the lattice.
 The VBS can be identified from sharp peaks in the static dimer structure factor

 where $D^n_i=\mathbf{S}_i\cdot \mathbf{S}_{i+\mathbf{a}_n}$ is the dimer operator along the $\mathbf{a}_n$ direction (see Fig.~\ref{fig:Fig-1} (a)).
 The peak in the static dimer structure factor occurs at the $M$ point corresponding to the translation vectors of the singlet covering bonds.
 However, a VBS state obtained from iDMRG is peaked at $M$ points in the dimer structure factor along all three directions $\mathbf{a}_n$.
-This is because the ground state obtained from iDMRG is a superposition of different types of singlet coverings.
-The dominant singlet covering can be identified from the positions of the peaks and their relative intensities \cite{schultz2023electric}.
+This is because the ground state obtained from iDMRG is a superposition of different types of singlet dimer coverings.
+The dominant dimer covering can be identified from the positions of the peaks and their relative intensities \cite{schultz2023electric}.

 First, we characterize the nature of the ground state in the absence of a SOC when $t/U=0.105$.
 From Eq.~\eqref{eq:Exchanges_from_SC_exp}, this value corresponds to $J_1=1$, $J_2=0.01$, $J_3=0.01$, $J_r=0.24$.
 With this parameterization, we find a VBS ground state, in agreement with \cite{schultz2023electric}.
-This VBS has preferred bonding axes along $\mathbf{a}_2$ and $\mathbf{a}_3$ in the triangular lattice (see Figs.~\ref{fig:Fig-1} (a) \& \ref{fig:VBS}).
+The peaks of the dimer structure factor at $D_2(M)$ and $D_3(M')$ have the highest intensity (see Figs.~\ref{fig:Fig-1} (a) \& \ref{fig:VBS}).
+This implies the VBS state is, to leading order, a superposition of two types of dimer coverings \cite{schultz2023electric}.
+These two dimer coverings have their singlet bonding axes oriented along $\mathbf{a}_2$ and $\mathbf{a}_3$ respectively, in the triangular lattice (see Fig. \ref{fig:VBS_state}).